MicrosoftDocs/memdocs/memdocs/intune/protect/privacy-data-store-process.md

 ### Restrict processing of personal data

-To restrict the processing of a user’s personal data, you can delete the users account by:
+To restrict the processing of a user's personal data, you can delete the users account by:
 1. Exporting an electronic copy of the personal data of the user, including
     - accounts
     - service data
     - associated logs
-2. Deleting the user’s account and associated data from Intune.
+2. Deleting the user's account and associated data from Intune.

 ## Next steps